Summer’s nearly here, and that means bugs are everywhere. Though we tend to think of many of them as pests, insects are essential to our ecosystems.

 - Explore the outdoors with this bug catcher kit!

 - Read a book all about bugs.
 There are so many great kid-friendly insect books out there!

 - Grab this butterfly garden, caterpillars included.
 Let your kids turn these cutest into butterflies.

 - Don’t forget your magnifying glass next time you explore your backyard for bugs.

-Pin this list to come back to it whenever you need some creative inspiration.
+Pin this list to return to it whenever you need creative inspiration.